xanmankey/FishingForPhish/initialResearch/FishingForPhish.md

-methodology, and will hopefully continue to advise me with future research, Mrs. Rose Trojanowski, who helped me with networking, Mr. Nicholas Pope, for his statistical advice, Aidan Dunphy, for making the logo for the website, my friends, for helping test my model and the website, my family (especially my younger sister Evie) for helping support me throughout this project and sharing the family computer, and the developers on Github, Stack Overflow, Youtube, and more for providing programmatic advice and guidance relative to my methodology.
+methodology, and will hopefully continue to advise me with future research, Mrs. Rose Trojanowski, who helped me with networking, Mr. Nicholas Pope, for his statistical advice, Aidan Dunphy, for making the logo for the website, my friends, for helping test my model and the website, the Computer Incident Response Center in Luxembourg for their support and willingness to provide data for  researchers, my family (especially my younger sister Evie) for helping support me throughout this project and sharing the family computer, and the developers on Github, Stack Overflow, Youtube, and more for providing programmatic advice and guidance relative to my methodology.
 This research wouldn’t have been possible without you, so thank you, and please, continue to support future researchers throughout the research process.
 The value of your help should not be underestimated.